-Brisbane City Council is investing $1.4 million in a streetscape improvement project to revitalise the neighbourhood shopping precinct at the intersection of Station Road and Turton Street, Sunnybank.
+Brisbane City Council completed a $1.4 million streetscape improvement project in late 2020 to revitalise the neighbourhood shopping precinct at the intersection of Station Road and Turton Street, Sunnybank.

-Council is working with the local community to revitalise the Station Road, Sunnybank neighbourhood shopping precinct, making sure it's an attractive, connected and safe centre for locals and visitors.
+Council worked with the local community to revitalise the Station Road, Sunnybank neighbourhood shopping precinct, delivering an attractive, connected and safe centre for locals and visitors to use and enjoy.

 This is part of Council’s commitment to create a city of neighbourhoods and improve the amenity of local retail villages with better paths, trees and seating, plus new creative outcomes.

 - footpath upgrades to improve accessibility, maintenance and visual amenity

 - pedestrian crossing ramp and refuge upgrades to improve accessibility

 - build outs with planting beds to improve amenity, traffic calming and pedestrian safety

 - tree planting to improve amenity and shade

 - groundcover plantings to new garden beds